 Summer School – Week 3 – Creative Design

 Monday – Friday 10:30am – 4.30pm, 13th – 17th August 2018

-In this new follow-on course, students are introduced to the hidden tilings behind a range of classical patterns and work creatively with these to generate new geometric designs.
+In this popular follow-on course, students are introduced to the hidden tilings behind a range of classical patterns and work creatively with these to generate new geometric designs.
 It is suitable for those who have already completed an introductory course, or have an equivalent level of prior experience.